section-engineering-education/engineering-education/articles/creating-a-simple-real-time-chat-app-with-react-socket-io-with-e2e-encryption/index.md

 ### How the App works

 We'll create a secret key and store it in the frontend for demonstration purposes.
-The key is saved in the server's [.ENV](https://create-react-app.dev/docs/adding-custom-environment-variables/) variable where the frontend has been deployed in the production environment.
+The key is saved in a [.ENV](https://create-react-app.dev/docs/adding-custom-environment-variables/) variable where the frontend has been deployed in a server.

-Whenever a user sends or receives a message, it will be encrypted or decrypted using an [aes256](https://www.npmjs.com/package/aes256) npm package with the same secret key.
+Whenever a user sends or receives a message, the message will be encrypted or decrypted using an [aes256](https://www.npmjs.com/package/aes256) npm package with the same secret key.

 ### Creating the Backend

 For the backend, we'll use Node.js with its framework Express.
-Socket.io is also be needed to provide real-time, bi-directional communication between the server and the client.
+Socket.io is needed to provide real-time, bi-directional communication between the server and the client.

 The folder structure for our backend will look as follows: